Direkt zum Inhalt springen

 If you are not sure which documents you need to upload to the portal, you will find an overview here:

-admisson requirements
+Admisson requirements

-The application procedures for the Master's degree program in Social Work (M.A.) were administratively simplified in summer semester 2020.
-By lifting the admission restriction, it is possible for applicants who meet the admisson requirements and submit all application documents in full and on time to be enrolled directly in the degree programs.
+The application procedures for the Master's degree program in Social Work (M.A.) were administratively simplified in the summer semester 2020.
+By lifting the admission restriction, it is possible for applicants who meet the admisson requirements and submit all application documents in full and on time to be enrolled directly onto the degree programs.

 The team at the Student Service Center (SSC) looks forward to meeting you